GamesOfArcadia/ciqs/README.md

 ## IBM Benchpress Results

-All numbers below are from IBM Benchpress, run on an AMD Ryzen 5 3400G, Windows 11.
-No GPU.
+All numbers below are from IBM Benchpress, made on an AMD Ryzen 5, 32Go RAM, no GPU.

 Circuit family: Heisenberg model.
 Topologies: linear chain and IBM heavy-hex.